Dr. Vitenas’ Body Lift Recovery Guide

 You might also need medication for nausea.
 Pain meds and anesthesia do cause some stomach discomfort, so this might be necessary.
 Laxatives after surgery might also be beneficial since some patients do experience constipation.

 Compression garments and bandages will need to be worn after surgery.
 This is to ensure that your stitches stay sterile and uncontaminated.
 Compression garments will need to be washed, but otherwise, they should stay on at all times.
+Be mindful of the position in which you wear the garment to avoid uneven pressure.

 Your bandages will stay on until you see me during your follow-up consultation.
 Afterward, we will remove your bandages for you.